tonywu6/mdbookkit/docs/src/rustdoc-links/naming-items.md

 ## Mental model

-When using this preprocessor, you may _imagine your book as a standalone, empty crate._
+When using this preprocessor, you can _imagine your book as a standalone, empty crate._
 By default, this "crate" also "depends on" your local package.
 If you are working with a [Cargo workspace](how-to/cargo-workspaces.md), then it "depends on" all default members in the workspace.